zacheousaasa-svg/Compiledzacheous6Gcode/README.md

 # Generative Foundation Models for Autonomous Resource Optimization in RIS-Assisted SAGIN Edge Intelligence

-This repository provides the complete execution environment, dataset tracking vectors, physical channel modeling parameters, and baseline replication scripts for our proposed framework.
+This repository provides the complete execution environment, dataset tracking vectors, physical channel modeling parameters, and baseline replication scripts for the proposed framework.

 ---